 Descope Vulnerability Disclosure Policy

 Descope welcomes feedback from security researchers and the general public to help improve our security.
 If you believe you have discovered a vulnerability, privacy issue, exposed data, or other security issues in any of our assets, we want to hear from you.
-This policy outlines steps for reporting vulnerabilities to us, what we expect, what you can expect from us.
+This vulnerability disclosure policy (VDP) outlines steps for reporting vulnerabilities to us, what we expect, what you can expect from us.

 Systems in Scope